andreaskontogiannis/andreaskontogiannis.github.io/_pages/research.md

 > *What is the computational complexity of avoiding strict saddle points both in unconstrained and constrained non-convex optimization?*

 #### _<font color="blue">Our contribution and its significance</font>_
 We proved that the problem is *PLS-complete* both in unconstrained [(ICML 2024)](https://openreview.net/forum?id=t8WDBcegae) and constrained [(arXiv 2026)](https://arxiv.org/abs/2604.02285) optimization; thereby resolving important open questions in the field.
 Our results imply that unless PLS $\subseteq$ PPAD (which is widely believed to do so), there exists no iterative algorithm with a continuous, efficiently implementable update rule (such Gradient Descent or the Newton's method) for finding SOSPs!
+Last but not least, our result in the constrained setting yields the first problem defined in a compact domain to be shown PLS-complete beyond the canonical <span style="font-variant: small-caps;">Real-LocalOpt</span>.

 ### _<font color="MediumSeaGreen">Agentic AI & Multi-agent reinforcement learning</font>_